A Lesson Planning Companion

 Who's PAL for?

-PAL is for LBS practitioners who seek to plan engaging lessons that help hone learner skills by purposefully integrating technology for better learning.
+PAL is for Literacy and Basic Skills (LBS) practitioners who seek to plan engaging lessons that help hone learner skills by purposefully integrating technology for better learning.

 Whether program delivery is fully online, face-to-face with online components, or via a hybrid format, there's something here for those practitioners looking to actively engage learners as they enhance digital delivery with purposeful planning for learning.